akshaysrivastav/first-deposit-bug-compv2/README.md

 1. First deposit - when `CToken.totalSupply()` is `0`.
 2. All subsequent deposits.

-Here is the actual code (extra code and comments clipped for better reading):
+Here is the actual CToken code (extra code and comments clipped for better reading):

 ```solidity
 function exchangeRateStoredInternal() virtual internal view returns (uint) {